-As is the case with many of its close competitors, BNY Mellon has nine disclosures.
+As is the case with many of its close competitors, BNY Mellon has some disclosures.
 However, all but one of these disclosures are attributed to The Bank of New York Mellon Corporation as a whole.

 Most recently, in 2017, BNY Mellon's parent company agreed to pay $6.6 million to settle charges that it hadn't properly handled collateralized loan obligation assets.
 In 2015, in perhaps the company’s most high-profile settlement, The Bank of New York Mellon Corporation paid $14.8 million to settle U.S. civil charges that it had violated federal bribery laws by giving internships to family members of officials linked to a Middle Eastern sovereign wealth fund.

 Also, because BNY Mellon generally requires a minimum annual fee of at least $25,000, many of its investment strategies are out of reach for lower-level investors.

 Additionally, BNY Mellon does charge performance-based fees for certain accounts or funds.
 These fees are based on a portfolio's net return in excess of a specified benchmark or hurdle rate during a specified period of time, or they may be based on absolute return strategies.
 Also note that certain BNY Mellon employees earn commissions from selling securities, which may create a potential conflict of interest.

 Opening an Account With BNY Mellon Wealth Management